 The opening paragraph of the proposed order should contain the document number of the motion or document to which the order is related

-- “This case came before the Court on Creditor ABC Bank’s Motion to Dismiss Case (Doc.
-57)…”
+- “This case came before the Court on Creditor ABC Bank’s Motion to Dismiss Case (ECF No. 57)…”

 The name of the attorney who prepared the proposed order is to be indicated at the end of the document.